-When you’re in charge of running a business, you have to wear many hats - especially when talking about a small or startup enterprise.
-One of the many tasks that you’ll be responsible for is hiring employees , which sounds easy enough from the outset, but there are many pitfalls that interviewers often fall into.
+When running a business, you have to wear many hats - especially when talking about a small or startup enterprise.
+One of the many tasks that you’ll be responsible for is hiring employees, which sounds easy enough from the outset, but there are many pitfalls that interviewers often fall into.

 As you’ll find out when taking a small business management course with OCA, there is definitely a right and a wrong way to get things done.
 So, to help you in this area, we now look at some of the dos and don’ts of interviewing, so you can get the results you’re looking for.